l33tn00b/tibberPriceChartScraper/README.md

 - Zip Code may also be specified in ```config.yml```.
 Default is via ```env```.
 - Timezone via ```ENV``` parameter (```-e "TZ=Europe/Berlin"```) at container startup.
 (This is inherited from Selenium's container.)

+For more configuration options (e.g. different country), see the config.yaml section below.

 ## Set up ePaper Display a.k.a.
 The Timeframe
 - Stavros' instructions are based on a Linux system.
 This will most probably lead to issues when trying to build the firmware on Windows.
 I ran into a nasty error during compilation:
   ```